 - Strategies to manage the risks of cyber security

-- Strategies to cope with issues of privacy, P2P and personal identity versus society and corporations ownership and management of identity.
+- Strategies to cope with issues of privacy, P2P and personal identity, versus society and corporate ownership and identity management.

-- Answers to issues around centralised and decentralised ownership of data, global versus regional, government, non-government and corporations.
+- Responses to issues around centralised and decentralised ownership of data, global versus regional, government versus non-government and corporations.

-When objects and things start being all digitalised the challenge is now twofold: how to scale the process and how to extract relevant data from it ?
+As objects and things start to be all digitalised, the challenge is now twofold: how can we scale the process and extract relevant data from it?

-On the other hand, besides having to cope with the emergence of big data, we face now the inception of a full digitalisation of money.
-Whether one likes it or not, with the advent of Bitcoin, the process of money digitalisation became irreversible, opening with it a whole new Pandora box of consequences.
+In addition to having to cope with the emergence of big data, we are now faced with the digitalisation of money.
+Whether we like it or not, with the advent of Bitcoin, the process of money digitalisation has become irreversible, opening a whole new Pandora box of consequences.

-Other areas being approach are the digitalisation of our human DNA, which brings other types of disruption, particularly in the health sector.
+Other issues are being addressed, such as the digitalisation of our human DNA, creating other types of disruption, particularly in the health sector.

-We are creating novel holistic digital identities for everyone and everything around us.
+Also, we are creating new holistic digital identities for everyone and everything around us.